-Process and thread pinning onto CPUs is especially important on ccNUMA systems like the SGI Altix 4700.
+Process and thread pinning onto CPUs is especially important on cache coherent non-uniform memory access (ccNUMA) systems like the SGI Altix 4700 or the SGI Altix UV 1000.
 Process pinning is performed automatically if PBS Professional is set up to run each application in a set of dedicated cpusets.
 In these cases, PBS Professional will set the PBS\CPUSET\DEDICATED environment variable to the value "YES".
 This has the same effect as setting MPI\DSM\DISTRIBUTE=ON.
 Process and thread pinning are also performed in all cases where omplace(1) is used.